Reframing “Freemium” by charging the marketing department

 It also means you essentially have to build a viral product, because you can’t afford advertising.
 Getting true viral behavior is very hard—again most companies who attempt this will fail—and even so you need to seed it at the beginning, so you still have the marketing expense problem.

-The few companies who were clear winners with this business model also raised millions in funding, in part to get over this hump.
+The few companies who were clear winners with this business model also raised tens or hundreds millions in funding, in part to get over this hump.

 Freemium tech support is expensive

 It’s easy to say “We’ll just direct everyone to forums,” but when people email tech support they want a response.
 And are you sure other customers want to spend their time being your support team?
-Is that something you ought to expect of them?
+Is that something you ought to expect of your customers?

 It’s easy to say “We won’t provide tech support for the free tier—they’ll understand since it’s free,” but if you really do ignore them they’ll be less successful with your tool, which means far less chance of them converting, and less chance they’ll evangelize to friends and coworkers.
 “Spreading the word” is one of the main benefits of Freemium, so losing this is probably fatal.

-It’s easy to say “We’ll provide a lesser grade of support for the free tier,” but then each rep will be tying requests to an account, and making a determination on “how much to help.”
-How will that conversation go?
+It’s easy to say “We’ll provide a lesser grade of support for the free tier,” but then each rep is making a determination on “how much to help.”
+How will that conversation with the customer actually go?
 Even setting aside how that will make the customer feel, how will that make the support reps feel, day in and day out, that they’re intentionally providing less help to people who need help?

-Are you prepared for people who say, “If you help me through this, then if it works I’ll pay.”
+Are you prepared for people who say, “If you help me through this, then I’ll pay.”
 Are you hard enough to shut the door in their face, even knowing that in fact they probably still won’t pay?

 If you care about good support—one of the few true competitive advantages a small startup has—can you really segment who gets treated well and who gets the cold shoulder?
 Should you really turn your back on the benefits created by great tech support?
 Is that conducive to converting free accounts to paid accounts?
 Is it helping your company’s reputation?